 In support of certified productions, the EU recognizes the importance of food traceability, i.e. the capacity to track food in all stages of the production chain [11].
 Food traceability becomes even more important when the area of production influences the quality of the final product.
 In this context, recent advances in molecular biology make DNA markers potentially valuable tools to track the raw material in the food chain.
 In fact, DNA has higher stability compared to other biological markers, such as proteins, and can be isolated even in matrices with extremely low contents [12-14].
 In the specific case of GP, different approaches have been described for discriminating PDO and non-PDO cheese.
 For example, Rocchetti et al. (2018) [15] outlined a metabolomic approach to ensure the authenticity of GP, while Faustini et al. (2019) [16] reported on a volatilome study on milk destined to the production of both GP and Parmigiano Reggiano cheeses.
 In addition, metabarcoding of bacterial communities has been used for the preservation and valorisation of similar food products, [17-19].
 However, given the continuous pressure exerted by increasingly shrewd counterfeiting professionals, the development of efficient and less invasive traceability methods is necessary.
 In this, several studies have shown that feed-derived plant nuclear and/or chloroplast DNA fragments can also be detected in milk [20].
 In fact, small fragments of plant DNA are able to cross the intestinal barrier and enter the bovine bloodstream.
 However, this DNA is highly fragmented, although it is not possible to establish at what level, as the feed is subjected to the production processes of milling, extrusion, ensiling, grinding, steam heating and pelletizing and, after ingestion, to its elaboration/degradation in the gastrointestinal tract [21-22].
 In these cases, where the DNA is subjected to severe treatments and is present in small quantities, its isolation is particularly difficult and, in the absence of commercial kits optimised for this purpose, it is necessary to implement appropriate molecular approaches based on the analysis of very short DNA fragments.
 Although some studies were conducted for plant DNA detection in milk using classical approaches [19-23], to the best of our knowledge there are no published data about the detection of residual plant DNA in cow’s milk by High-Throughput DNA Sequencing (HTS) metabarcoding.

-Therefore, the aim of this work was to investigate whether chloroplast DNA metabarcoding and dedicated data analysis could be a suitable tool to identify dietary DNA in raw milk for GP production in order to ensure the traceability of this high-quality product and meet consumer demand.
+Therefore, the aim of this work was to investigate whether chloroplast DNA metabarcoding and dedicated data analysis could be a suitable tool to identify dietary DNA in raw milk for GP (cambiare come in abstract) production in order to ensure the traceability of this high-quality product and meet consumer demand.

 Materials and methods